 Few things can sabotage a workout session like the onset of diarrhea.
 While its cause is not perfectly understood, exercise-induced diarrhea affects fitness enthusiasts and competitive athletes alike.

 If you are experiencing diarrhea during or after your workout, identify the probable reason and take steps toward prevention.
 If the condition persists, consult with your doctor to rule out a more serious problem.

 Causes of Diarrhea

 If there is no obvious cause of the diarrhea, it could be specifically related to exercise.
-A study conducted at the Oklahoma Foundation for Digestive Research found that 70 percent of athletes studied reported lower bowel symptoms after exercising.
+The International Foundation of Gastrointestinal Disorders states that long-distance runners often feel the need to go to the bathroom urgently after a run.
 Diarrhea after physical activity is likely caused by the redistribution of blood flow away from the intestines toward exercising skeletal muscles.
 Additionally, because dehydration can lead to diarrhea, loss of fluids while exercising may account for its onset during or after exercise.

 Preventing Diarrhea When Exercising

 To prevent diarrhea when exercising, focus on prudent food and beverage choices.
 First, drink plenty of cold fluids before, during and after exercise.
 (Warm liquids speed the movement of food through the intestines.)
 Secondly, avoid high-fiber foods such as beans, fruit, and bran before your workout says Mayo Clinic.
 Steer clear of caffeine and high-fat foods three to six hours before physical activity.